bergdodson/PHSX815_Week6/README.md

 This is the text file made by HW7.py

 ### Dependancies
-This program is dependant on the following packages:
+This program is dependant on the following packages and classes:
 - numpy
 - math
+- Random.py